sbalnojan/yatot/README.md

 ## Where is yatot?
 Ah, I don't know.
 Can you tell me?
-If you're a better developer than me, you might go and create it :-D
+If you're a better developer than me, maybe you should just go on and create it :-D